A personal advisor will help you, click here

 Venice is divided into six parts.
 San Marco, Castello, Cannaregio are located on the left bank of the Grand Canal and Santa Croce, San Polo and Dorsoduro on the right bank.
 Chateaubriand famously said that this is "a city against nature".
 As a matter of fact, it is one of the few places in the world where one has to go from one place to another on foot.
 To cross the main canals, you will have to use a boat; this is why many holidaymakers opt for a boat hire in Venice.
 If the famous Venetian gondola is mainly used by tourists, the locals prefer vaporetto or thraghetto.

-In Venice, 49 privately owned yachs are available for charter.
-See other yachts in the area
+In Venice, privately owned boats are available for hire.
+See other boats in the area.

 Any Sailor should visit Venice and experience her beauty.
 The City, her surroundings, the Lagoon from Torcello, Burano, down to Chioggia, all have history to tell, architecture to show, art to appreciate.
 And the magic of ancient traditions, the kindness of the people, all will make your experience unforgettable.